 - Start a blog.
 Starting a blog is more than just a way to promote your business or grow your audience.
 It gets you thinking about what you do and why you do it in new ways.
 Writing a blog can help you solidify what is really important to you.

 - Join a new networking group.
 One of the best ways to grow as an entrepreneur is to meet new people.
 Networking groups are a great way to make connections and learn from people in your industry.

 - Join a LI group.
 What are people in your space talking about?
-LinkedIn Groups are full of relevant articles, conversations and more.
-If you want to keep up to date on latest trends and what other people are thinking about them, this is a great step to take.
+LinkedIn Groups are full of relevant articles, conversations, and more.
+If you want to keep up to date on the latest trends and what other people are thinking about them, this is a great step to take.

 - Revamp your website.
 If your website is outdated, chances are good that you have not really considered how your business looks or how you would like to appear to your audience.
 A refresh can change the way that you think about yourself even as it changes the way others see you.

 - Try a new business venture.
 The best way to grow is to try new things.
 Even if you later decide that this is not for you, it does not hurt to at least try.
 Being open to new experiences moves your career in new and interesting ways.

 - Take a risk.
 It can be tempting to stay in our comfort zone.
 But real growth comes from trying things that might fail.
 Through risks, we learn — whether that is because we succeeded, or because we discovered a way not to do something.

 - Public speaking.
 Public speaking is something that a lot of people are understandably frightened of.
 But it is great for improving your confidence, connecting with new people, and making you a better business person who communicates clearly.